 In Lithuania, allergic reactions can be caused by airborne pollen of birch (Betula), mugwort (Artemisia), hazel (Corylus), alder (Alnus), hornbeam (Carpinus), ash (Fraxinus), oak (Quercus), willow (Salix), ragweed (Ambrosia) genera and pollen of the grass (Poaceae), cypress (Cupresaceae) families.
 In our country, people most often experience ailments during vegetation by contacting pollen of birches, wormwood, and grass plants.
 The nature and strength of ailments often depend on the amount of allergens in pollen.
 More information.

-The amount of pollen in the air in Lithuania is constantly monitored by aerobiologists at Šiauliai University.
-The research stations are equipped with newest specialized pollen traps.
+The amount of pollen in the air in Lithuania is constantly monitored by aerobiologists at Vilnius University Šiauliai Academy.
+The research stations are equipped with the newest specialized pollen traps.
 Research methods are standardized according to the requirements established by the International Association for Aerobiology.
-The amount of airborne pollen is analyzed for the purposes of science and presentation of allergenic situation in the air.
+The amount of airborne pollen is analyzed for the purposes of science and presentation of the allergenic situation in the air.
 Forecasts are provided using SILAM, MACC and other models.